 We welcome suggestions for additional resources for residents to utilize!
 Suggestions can be sent to firstname.lastname@example.org.

-The Resident Scholars Award Program is for third-year Ob/Gyn residents and fourth-year urology residents who have an interest in female pelvic medicine and reconstructive surgery.
+The Resident Scholars Award Program is for third-year Ob/Gyn residents and fourth-year urology residents who have an interest in urogynecology and reconstructive pelvic surgery.
 Each scholar will receive complimentary registration and a $1,000 award to cover travel and hotel accommodations.

 Clinical Practice Guidelines